sivaprasadreddy/sivaprasadreddy/README.md

 ### Hi there 👋

+## Note to self
+### Before starting a new pet project please please please complete the current WIP projects.

 <!--
 **sivaprasadreddy/sivaprasadreddy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.